marciomansur/geekpot-api/README.md

 npm test
 ```

-There`s no production or deploy rotine yet.
+There's no production or deploy rotine yet.

 You'll first need to import the SQL in database folder.